instaclick/ICBaseTestBundle/README.md

 This helper is available to you under the name `controller`.
 The motivation of this helper is to enable sub-requests to be executed without requiring the master request to be called.
-It allows to simulate a request and check for returned content.
+It allows you to simulate a request and check for returned content.

 **IMPORTANT NOTICE:** Controller Helper is still under development.
 It is part